atruong39/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 8: Conclusion

 That concludes the tutorial.
-I hoped my instructions were clear and easy to understand!
+I hope you found it helpful!